Want to do a job well done? Follow our preventive maintenance and troubleshooting tips to keep your restaurant flat top grill cooking consistently.

 Hood systems collect the hot, polluted air produced while cooking and replace it with temperate, clean air, keeping everyone inside comfortable and safe from contaminants.

-If the hood isn’t working properly or won’t turn on at all, kitchens quickly become hot, smoky, and out of compliance with local health codes.
+If the hood isn’t working properly or won’t turn on at all, kitchens quickly become hot, smoky, and out of compliance with your local AHJ.

 Don’t let equipment failures abduct your restaurant.
 Check out our preventative maintenance, troubleshooting, and warranty advice for hood systems in this guide.